 This will inject field_name=5 and other_field='abc' as fields of the flow and its components before starting its run, so the blocks would also have access to those fields.
-This is the same as sharing those fields at the beginning of the flow's setUp method, using share_data().
+Note that you can also declare a common dict for blocks, but it's generally recommended to use default values for inputs instead.

-Using parametrize - you can specify fields for blocks or flows by calling their 'parametrize' or 'params' class method.
+• Using parametrize - you can specify fields for blocks or flows by calling their 'parametrize' or 'params' class method.